BerlingskeMedia/parliaments/README.md

 This method retrieve all candidates sorted by nomination score - including candidates that has never been nominated for the office.
 The field score is the count the candidate has been nominated for the specified office (:id parameter in the URL).

-*TODO:* Hmm, this will result in returning every candidate once for each office.
+**TODO:** Hmm, this will result in returning every candidate once for each office.
 This is not efficient.
 We could return all candidates with office nominations embedded.
 But will this be useful?

 Returns a JSON data structure in the following format:

 ```
 [
   {
-    "id": "8",
+    "id": 8,
     "name": "Helle Thorning-Schmidt",
     "image": "http://s3.aws.com/image_helle.png",
     "score": 2
   },
   {
-    "id": "12",
+    "id": 12,
     "name": "Villy Søvndal",
     "image": "http://s3.aws.com/image_villy.png",
     "score": 1
   },
   {
-    "id": "13",
+    "id": 13,
     "name": "Rasmus Klump",
     "image": "http://s3.aws.com/image_ramus.png",
     "score": 0